PECR and ePrivacy

 What is the ICO’s current position on cookie compliance?

 The ICO expects prior informed consent under PECR regulation 6 before non-essential cookies are placed.
 Cookie consent must be freely given (no dark patterns or pre-ticked boxes), specific (separate consents for different purposes or categories of cookies), informed (the user understands what data will be collected and how), and unambiguous (clearly affirmative action is required).
 Reject and accept buttons must be equally prominent.
-The ICO has flagged that a large number of websites continue to fail these standards.
-In 2025 the ICO expanded its cookie compliance review from the top 100 to the top 1,000 most visited UK websites.
-If your website handles substantial traffic, assume you may receive an ICO notice requesting evidence of compliance.
+The ICO tested the top 1,000 most visited UK websites and reported on 4 December 2025 that 979 of them met its compliance checks, 21 having still failed and 17 preliminary enforcement notices having been issued in the course of the work.
+It has said it will keep testing the top 1,000 periodically.
+If your website handles substantial traffic, assume it will be tested.

 Can I use legitimate interest as the lawful basis for PECR marketing?